Why is my EC2 Linux instance unreachable and failing its status checks?

 MAC address is hardcoded in a configuration file

-Hardcoded MAC addresses can be found in the Linux configuration files and "udev" configuration files, such as in these locations:
+Hardcoded MAC addresses are in the Linux configuration files and the udev configuration files.
+These files are usually in the following locations:

-To fix this error, set your network interface to use DHCP.
+To correct this error, set your network interface to use DHCP.

 Note: You can't update existing AMIs.
-Setting the network interface to use DHCP has to be done on the instance before creating a new AMI.
+You must set the network interface to use DHCP before you create a new AMI.

-For more information, see Enhanced networking on Linux.
+For more information on missing Elastic Network Adapters (ENAs) or Intel-enhanced network drivers, see Enhanced networking on Linux.